Areas of Physics

 - Macrophysics: (1) Controlled nuclear synthesis; (2) High-temperature (room Tc?) superconductivity; Superdiamagnetism; (3) New substances (metallic H and others); (4) Solid state physics (metal/dielectric transition, charge/spin-density waves, disordered semiconductors, spin glasses, quantum Hall effect, mesoscopics); (5) Second-order phase transitions and critical phenomena; (6) Surface physics; (7) Liquid crystals; very large molecules; (8) Behavior of matter in very strong magnetic fields; (9) Rasers, grasers, ultrahigh power lasers; (10) Strongly non-linear phenomena (non-linear physics); (11) Supertransuranic elements, exotic nuclei.

-- Microphysics: (12) Particle mass spectrum; Quarks and gluons (QCD, number of parameters, generations); (13) Unified electroweak theory (W +/–, Z0, leptons); (14) Grand unification (proton decay, n mass, magnetic monopoles, supersymmetry, strings); (15) Quantum gravity and fundamental length, high and superhigh-energy interactions; (16) CP invariance and non-conservation; phase transitions in vacuum.
+- Microphysics: (12) Particle mass spectrum; Quarks and gluons (QCD, number of parameters, generations); (13) Unified electroweak theory (W ±, Z0, leptons); (14) Grand unification (proton decay, neutron mass, magnetic monopoles, supersymmetry, strings); (15) Quantum gravity and fundamental length, high and superhigh-energy interactions; (16) CP invariance and non-conservation; phase transitions in vacuum.

-- Astrophysics: (17) Experimental verification of general relativity; (18) Detection of gravitational waves; (19) Connection between cosmology and hep, the cosmological constant problem; (20) Neutron stars and pulsars; (21) Black holes; (22) Quasars and galactic nuclei, formation of galaxies, dark matter; (23) Origin of cosmic rays; cosmic X-rays and -rays (including superhigh energy); (24) Neutrino astronomy (solar neutrino problem etc).
+- Astrophysics: (17) Experimental verification of general relativity; (18) Detection of gravitational waves; (19) Connection between cosmology and high-energy physics, the cosmological constant problem; (20) Neutron stars and pulsars; (21) Black holes; (22) Quasars and galactic nuclei, formation of galaxies, dark matter; (23) Origin of cosmic rays; cosmic X-rays and γ-rays (including superhigh energy); (24) Neutrino astronomy (solar neutrino problem etc).

-* Examples: Quantum mechanics – theory of light – lasers – CD's; General relativity – gravitational redshift – GPS [@ Berry pw(04)dec].
+* Examples: Quantum mechanics – theory of light – lasers – CDs; General relativity – gravitational redshift – GPS [@ Berry pw(04)dec]; Particle physics – proton accelerators used to treat cancer, and particle detectors used for luggage screening and archaeology.

 @ Fundamental vs applied: Rech(92)dec, p1410.